analyticsbyted/tubetime/docs/CONTEXT.md

 ## Current Status

+**Migration Status:** ✅ All localStorage features have been successfully migrated to database-backed API routes (Phases 2-5 complete as of v4.6.0).
+The application is now in a stable, production-ready state with full database persistence.

 The application is now in a stable, production-ready state with enhanced features:

 ✅ **Configuration:** PostCSS and Tailwind CSS v4 are properly configured